Assist with Styling Women’s Hair

 • 💡Be prepared to explain not just how to perform a technique, but why you do it that way, as written tasks may assess your reasoning.

-• 💡Use specific examples from your own experience when providing evidence for your portfolio.
-For instance, if you are showing teamwork, describe a particular group project, your role, and how you resolved any issues.
-This makes your evidence stronger and more credible.
+• 💡Tip 1: Use specific examples from your own experience in your portfolio.
+For instance, if you worked on a group project, describe your role, what went well, and what you learned.
+This shows real understanding.

 Common Mistakes